Planning for a better future in Washington state

 “This bill is an important step forward for local governments to plan ahead and be prepared for the challenges posed by climate change,” Lovelett said.
 “Our state has long been a leader on climate action, and this policy will help to ensure that our development is sustainable, that our communities and infrastructure are resilient, and that we are protecting our open spaces and quality of life for future generations to enjoy.”

-House Bill 1181 will have a public hearing in the House Local Government Committee, while Senate Bill 5203 is in the Senate Local Government, Land Use & Tribal Affairs Committee.
+House Bill 1181 will have a public hearing in the House Local Government Committee at 10:30 a.m. on Tuesday, Jan.
+17.

 “Housing, transportation and energy use are intertwined,” Duerr said.
 “Planning proactively not only saves taxpayer money, but gives our children a healthier and more sustainable future to raise their own children and grandchildren.
 This legislation will support local governments—our cities and counties—do this smart planning.”